 - Commonly used to add tags to an entry.

 - The applied tags are visible on the entry list page.

 - Use tags if you plan to search entries by tags using Contentstack’s Advanced Search.

 - Not recommended if you wish to retrieve entries (by filtering) using APIs.

 - To categorize similar entries for easy retrieval later using API queries, we suggest using the Reference field (marked as multiple) instead of Tags.

 - Use Reference fields for fields such as Categories, Author, Navigation.

-- Use Select field when the options are predefined and are not likely to change.
-Any changes require a developer to constantly update the content type.
+- Use the Select field when the options are predefined and are not likely to change.
+Any changes require a developer to update the content type constantly.

 - Avoid Tags unless you want to search entries by tags using Contentstack’s Advanced Search.

 Additional Resource: If you want to learn more about fields, refer to our documentation on Field Properties.